hnaoufal/mint-challenge/README.md

 ### Tools used

-- React + Redux + Redux Thunk
+- React + Redux + Redux Saga
-- Webpack 2
+- Webpack 3
+- React Selectors
 - React Router 4
-- MomentJS
-- Babel
+- D3.js (for own implementation of Graph)
+- eCharts (for easy implementation)

 ### Requirements

-1. Consume the JSON API - checked
-2. Build the following two views (Desktop and Mobile) - checked
-3. Add another view called "CREATE" where a user can create a new question (POST) - checked
+All Requirements completed!

 ### BONUSES:
-- BONUS: You can Vote on Polls - checked
-- BONUS: You can create new Questions - checked
-- Clear field after send in new response - checked
-- Redirect to Main-Page (Poll-List) after new Poll/Question was created - checked
-- Fix percent-bug - checked
+- Implemented Tests
+- Own Implementation of Graph
+- NO UI-Library used
+- CSS_-MODULES and own Webpack Implementation

 ### Still missing

-- BONUS: Testing - still missing...
-I am going to add them next days
-- BONUS: PropTypes - still missing...
-I am going to add them next days
-- Convert CSS to SCSS and use BEM for naming - []
-- BONUS: Refactoring - it always can be done better =) in some Parts
+- Popover when Hovering on bubble ONLY in own Graph

 ### Coding Time

-Core-Features: < 60min - checked

-Webpack/Setting-up/API-Research/Documentation: 5h

-~6h for the whole project
+~8h (d3 took most time (first time I used it)) for the whole project

 Enjoy!